the animal as self

 Ever since I was young I've found solace and clarity in nature and animals, so it's only natural that my work portray human emotional depth through animal subjects.

 I engage in multiple disciplines and hobbies.
-My life is an amalgam of art, writing and self-publishing, Vulture Culture (ethical taxidermy and bone collecting), animal rescue group volunteering, and tiny housing/alternative living.
-All these things are just beads of water on the same spider web, informing each other and enhancing each piece of art I produce.
+My life is an amalgam of art, writing and self-publishing, Vulture Culture (ethical taxidermy and bone collecting), and tiny housing/alternative living.
+All these things inform each other and enhance each piece of art I produce.
 Thanks for joining me on my adventures!

 - 2005-9: President of Art Club 3 years, Earned Certificate for "Noteworthy Club Leader", AP Art 2 years

 - 2014: Piece "Mountainous" Accepted into the juried Traveling Art Exhibition by the Wyoming Wilderness Association

 - 2015: Graduated with BA in Interdisciplinary Arts from the University of Washington

 - 2017: Pieces "Pine Martens" and "Antelope" (sold) accepted in juried art show by the Kent Arts Commission

 - May: Pieces "Holding Hands" and "Snow Dog" (sold) accepted in juried art show "Itty Bitty" by Gallery Row in Gig Harbor, WA

 - May: Invited to show/demonstrate painting in Artisan Row at the Okanogan Family Faire